devops329/devops/instruction/gitHubPages/gitHubPages.md

 # GitHub Pages

+🔑 **Key points**

+- GitHub pages allow you to do an easy static deployment.

+---

 📖 **Deeper dive reading**: [GitHub Pages Quickstart](https://docs.github.com/en/pages/quickstart)

+---

 With our newly delivered JWT Pizza frontend and the understanding of what a static deployment looks like, we can take the next step of deploying the frontend to the world.